About our Program

 Complete two separate applications:

-- Department of Counseling program application (closed.
-Admission for Fall 2015 will open in October 1st, 2014).
+- Department of Counseling program application (Admission for Fall 2015 will open in October 1st, 2014).
 Please submit your application by no later than January 15th, 2015

 Pay the $25 Department of Counseling Application processing fee.
 See application for payment instructions.